 What is it about social media that is so intriguing?
 Is it the possibility of communicating with someone halfway around the world, befriending someone you have never met, discovering people you might never have known, sharing intimate details of your life and learning the same about others, conversing with a large number of people all at once, all of whom share a common interest?
 Or is it simply being enlightened about new thoughts and ideas, discovering new horizons, and boldly going where you could never have gone before?

 As it turns out, it’s all of these reasons and much more.
 I’m just enthralled with social media, as are many of you.
 In fact, I asked a number of colleagues to share their thoughts on social media.
-Some are from New England where I live, a few others scattered across the United States and Canada, and a couple from around the world; some older, some why-social-media-is-wonderful-1younger.
+Some are from New England where I live, a few others scattered across the United States and Canada, and a couple from around the world; some older, some younger.
 They had a lot to tell me.

 So here, for your edification, enlightenment, and enjoyment, I present a treatise on social media and its role in communication.